IBM/agile-tutorial/docs/2-UNDERSTAND.md

     * automated builds
     * automated tests
     * automated deployments
-1. We will use [Travis CI Enterprise](https://travis.ibm.com) as the automation tool.
+1. We will use [Travis CI](https://travis-ci.com) as the automation tool.